 Common Health Problems

 Metabolic bone disease and vitamin deficiencies are also common issues that affect aquatic turtles in captivity due to inappropriate diets and lighting.
-Make sure your UVB and heat lights are not burned out to help keep your turtle healthy.
+Make sure your UVB and heat lights are changed regularly to help keep your turtle healthy.
 Metabolic bone disease is particularly painful for turtles and can be life-threatening if not treated properly.

-Before you bring home your yellow-bellied slider, there are a few things to watch for to ensure it's healthy.
-Check the turtle's eyes for excessive puffiness, discharge, or eyelids that are sealed shut.
-This could indicate an infection.
+Before you bring home your yellow-bellied slider, there are a few things to look out for to ensure it's healthy.
+Make sure the turtle's eyes are not sealed shut, and they should not be puffy or have discharge.

-If its shell has any soft or rough spots, this is another bad sign: it could indicate shell rot.
-Test its responsiveness by making sure it pulls its head and legs into its shell, or, tries to swim away when you attempt to pick it up.
-Most turtles and... tortoises don't like being handled.
+If its shell has any soft or rough spots, this is another bad sign; it could indicate shell rot.
+Test its responsiveness by making sure it pulls its head and legs into its shell or tries to swim away when you attempt to pick it up.
+Most turtles and tortoises don't like handling; this is normal, expected behavior.